-Last Friday my husband, Patrick, asked where I wanted to go for date night.
+Last Friday my husband, Patrick, asked where I wanted to go for date night discussing a vacation.
 After 27 dismally gray days through December and January, my answer was Florida!
 Anywhere warm and sunny that’s not Pennsylvania in Winter!
 During vacations, we sit down, enjoy the sunshine, spend time with our family, and see sites we want to experience.
 Whether it’s the mountains, the beach, or sightseeing; we get to enjoy the life we’re aspiring to build.
 Sometimes the only times we business owners get to sit and look at our personal big picture is when we finally go on vacations.

 During vacations, I find myself inspired to retire someday (or just slow down a bit) and spend more time doing things I love.
 If you are like me, it’s compelling to think through our big picture financial plan and the steps that will get us there.
 We imagine that retirement will include lots of fun travel, time spent at hobbies and visiting our successfully educated, well-employed, grown up children.